MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

     console.log(me.firstName)

-But if we try to access a prototype, it doesn't find it in the instance:
+But if we try to access a prototype that is not in in the instance:

     const bio = me.getBio()
     console.log (bio)

 What happens is that it finds a prototype property that links to the shared set of methods on the constructor function.
 So we move up the prototype chain to get the method.
 If it's not there either, it's undefined.
+So it first looks in the instance, then moves up the chain untill it finds it or gets undefined.

 **Object oriented programming:** Objects, as we know, is used to model real life things, like a car, a person, a todo list, a note taking list and so on.
 Object oriented programming is based on these objects and is focused on code reusability.